jenniferehala/NutritarianEats/README.md

 <img width="1419" alt="Screen Shot 2022-05-13 at 4 48 15 PM" src="https://user-images.githubusercontent.com/87871681/168387278-3ce92bba-4353-4cea-b5e4-d31d76781bf6.png">

-Families and individuals continue to pursue healthy lifestyles and healthy living, and even create diet plans to help them with their diet goals.
+As a society, we continue to pursue healthy lifestyles and healthy living, and even create diet plans to help with our diet goals.
 As people face constant messaging on what healthy foods are, finding appropriate online resources is important for their optimal health.
 NutritarianEats was inspired to facilitate access to healthy recipes at no cost.
 A repository of free nutritarian recipes.

 <p align="right">(<a href="#top">back to top</a>)</p>